 Students engage in project discussions, presentations and report writing

 Field trips to corporations, regulatory agencies and laboratories

 Analysis of experience, projects, discussions and presentations in subsequent semester

-Information for the Israel trip to visit Technion University will be made available soon.
+Information for the Singapore trip to visit National University of Singapore (NUS) will be made available soon.

 In Appreciation The International Experiences are partially funded by the International Scholars Program and generous donations by Mrs. Gloria Feldman.
 Mr. Rubin Feldman was a 1952 graduate of Washington University in St. Louis.